ShadmanAbir/A3sist/Orchastrator/API_Documentation.md

-# CodeAssist API Documentation
+# A3sist API Documentation

 ## Overview
-The CodeAssist API provides endpoints for context routing and real-time communication between agents in the CodeAssist system.
+The A3sist API provides endpoints for context routing and real-time communication between agents in the A3sist system.

 ## Base URL
 ```